 Stephanopoulos has a history of flubbing debates, and he is widely credited with creating the “war on women” in a 2012 GOP primary debate—inserting the issue of contraception into the debate when nobody was discussing it at all.

-Why in the world do these GOP candidates keep falling for the same gags?
-Stephanopoulos was a prominent Clinton rump-swab and his chief toady for years.
+Why in the world do these people keep falling for the same gags?
+Stephanopoulos was a prominent Clinton rump-swab and the chief toady for years.
 Brown may as well have agreed to have Wasserman-Schultz moderate the debate.
 Maybe she was busy.
 How about Shaheen’s husband?
+How about Brown agree to be blindfolded and gagged for the debate so he cannot respond?

 This happens all the time with the GOP.
-Romney signed off on the obese woman from CNN moderating a debate, despite her long history of supporting the Cult.
+Romney signed off on the obese woman from CNN moderating a debate, despite her being a far leftist.
 Her lunging to the defense of Obama in the debate may very well have saved the day for Obama.
 Instead of talking about Obama’s defects, the post debate coverage was about the moderator slapping Mitt around at the end.
 It is why they are called The Stupid Party.
-They never learn.
-Instead, like Charlie Brown and the football, they keep thinking this time thinks will be different.